biya-coin/biyaliquid-docs/.gitbook/developers-native/wallets/connections.md

 * **Sign transactions using Metamask**

-An example of how to prepare + sign + broadcast a transaction on Biyachain using Metamask can be found [here](../transactions/ethereum.md).
+An example of how to prepare + sign + broadcast a transaction on Biya Chain using Metamask can be found [here](../transactions/ethereum.md).

 ### Keplr

-Keplr is an Cosmos native wallet and can be used to connect and interact with your dApp built on Biyachain.
+Keplr is an Cosmos native wallet and can be used to connect and interact with your dApp built on Biya Chain.

-* **Get Biyachain addresses from Keplr**
+* **Get Biya Chain addresses from Keplr**

 <pre class="language-typescript"><code class="lang-typescript"><strong>
 </strong><strong>import { getBiyachainAddress } from '@biya-coin/sdk-ts'